 Most of these destinations are best reached by car, and several require a 4x4.
 At FSTA Rent Car, we have been helping travelers explore Georgia's hidden corners for over 13 years.
 Our fleet includes Jeep Wranglers, Toyota 4Runners, FJ Cruisers, and comfortable sedans for paved routes.

 We offer free delivery anywhere in Tbilisi, Kutaisi, Batumi, and Yerevan.
-No deposit, unlimited mileage, and prices starting from just €40/day.
+Full off-road insurance options, roof tents, camping equipment, no deposit, unlimited mileage, and prices from EUR 53/day.
 Whether you want to tackle mountain passes or cruise through wine country, we have the right car for your adventure.

 Planning a cross-border trip?
 We also offer Tbilisi to Yerevan rentals with all documentation included.